rvesse/stardog-docs/src/docs/web.html.md

         <myApp>$ egad create -j config.js

+### Generating a Stardog Web App

+Other services provided are: search, schema inspector and query.
+For more information on the available resources and interfaces in the Annex Platform, please refer to the [API documentation](http://docs.annex.apiary.io/).

 # Testing

 Once an EGAD application has been created, it can be tested using the `run` command of the EGAD CLI (make sure Annex & Stardog are up and running):